 Frequently Asked Questions

-This procurement is about planning for the future delivery of haemodialysis services in South East Wales.
-Existing contracts will come to an end in the near future, and NHS Wales is required to formally re-procure services to make sure they continue to meet high standards of safety, quality and patient experience.
+This procurement is about planning the future delivery of haemodialysis services in South East Wales.
+Existing contracts will end soon, so NHS Wales must re‑procure the service to make sure it continues to meet high standards of safety, quality and patient experience.

-Cardiff and Vale University Health Board (CVUHB), commissioned by the Welsh Kidney Network (WKN), procures Unit Haemodialysis services for patients across Aneurin Bevan University Health Board, Cardiff and Vale University Health Board, and Cwm Taf Morgannwg University Health Board.
+Cardiff and Vale University Health Board (CVUHB) is commissioned to operate the services by Welsh Kidney Network (WKN).
+It covers unit haemodialysis services for patients across Aneurin Bevan University Health Board, Cardiff and Vale University Health Board, and Cwm Taf Morgannwg University Health Board.

 2. Why is this happening now?

-This work is starting early to ensure there is enough time to plan properly, engage with stakeholders and make well informed decisions.
-The timeline will support a smooth transition when new contracts are in place.
+We are starting early in (April 2026) so there is enough time to plan properly, engage with patients, staff and other stakeholders, and make well‑informed decisions.
+This helps support a smooth transition when new contracts are in place.

 3. Will my dialysis treatment be affected?